Firmwehr/gentle/README.md

-Additionally, we also provide a docker image built with [jib](https://github.com/GoogleContainerTools/jib) which is automatically pushed to the github container registry.
+Additionally, we also provide a docker image built with [jib](https://github.com/GoogleContainerTools/jib) which is automatically pushed to the GitHub Container Registry.
 You can find it [here](https://github.com/Firmwehr/gentle/pkgs/container/gentle).

 Finally, if you are familiar with Gradle, you can also directly build gentle using it.